 Officially named Omoide Yokocho (Memory Alley), but more commonly referred to as Piss Alley, this is a classic low brow dining and drinking experience.

-Unfortunately, many of original spots as many were lost in a fire in 1999, but a close composite was rebuilt to maintain Shinjuku’s Piss Alley of yesteryear.
-If you’re heading down these days, you’ll want to start with beer, sake or shochu – check our guide to Japan’s classic drinks to get to grips with the options.
+Unfortunately, many of the original spots were lost in a fire in 1999, but a close approximation was rebuilt to maintain the yesteryear ambience.
+If you’re heading down these days, you’ll want to start with beer, sake or shochu.
+Check our guide to Japan’s classic drinks to get to grips with the options.

 To line your stomach, Yakitori (grilled meat skewers) are the most popular drinking accompaniment here, along with nikomi (a beef tendon stew).